If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 Low Cost Foodie Gifts

-If you’re looking for a budget-friendly Christmas gift for a foodie friend, look no further.
+If you’re looking for a stocking filler or budget-friendly gift for a foodie friend, look no further.
 These ideas will delight your friend without breaking the budget!

 These Chocolate Company Hot Choc spoons look absolutely delicious.
 You just swirl one in a mug of hot milk for two minutes to create a comforting salted caramel hot chocolate.

-Or how about a sumptuous Twinings Caramel gift set, filled with Lily O’Brien’s chocolates, Monin caramel syrup together with Salted Caramel Indulgence Green Tea and a cheery yellow mug.
+Or how about a sumptuous Twinings Caramel gift bag?
+It’s filled with five different caramel treats including Lily O’Brien’s chocolates, Twinings Dark Caramel tea and Cartwright & Butler Salted Caramel Biscuits.

-This indulgent treat is perfect for a foodie friend this Christmas, and you’ll find plenty of other tea-themed gifts in the Twinings Tea Shop.
+This indulgent treat is perfect for a foodie friend and you’ll find plenty of other tea-themed gifts in the Twinings Tea Shop.

-You could go old school this Christmas with a hamper packed full of retro sweets.
+You could go old schoolwith a hamper packed full of retro sweets.

 This is bound to appeal to food lovers of all ages, as it’s jam-packed full of sweets that they’ll remember from their childhood.
 There’s Space Dust, Candy Necklaces, Parma Violets, Love Hearts and much more.

-You’ll find these retro sweet hampers in sizes to fit all budgets, click here to check price and availability on Amazon*
+You’ll find these retro sweet hampers in sizes to fit all budgets.

 Make brewing that all-important morning coffee easy with this ‘laboratory-style’ coffee mug.
 It’s made of double walled borosilicate glass so it won’t burn their hands.
 And it has instructions engraved on the surface for the perfect latte, cappuccino and flat white.